Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 * Took really long time on this but it's just a bfs+dfs.
 * Using set instead of list is good for reducing the duplicates on each level.

+### 128. Longest Consecutive Sequence
+* The idea to always checking when the number is the leading number in a sequence is a good idea.
+* Need to keep in mind that there are duplicates in the list and we need to traverse the hash set instead.